jyng/jyng.github.io/_posts/2017-03-21-food-challenge.md

 We started with food first because it was something that a lot of users were curious about.
 We figured we could use that curiosity to our advantage and build repertoire before moving onto larger/other categories.

-In terms with how it works, it's food tracking but measured in carbon footprint.
+In terms of how it works, it's food tracking but measured in carbon footprint.
 We realized early on that many people are curious about reducing their carbon footprint, but they don't know much about it.
 Our product prioritized the learning of the relationship of food and carbon footprint, while using competition to create a compelling experience.

 ## My Role
 I was responsible for designing the entire web app from ideation to implementation.